Skip to main content

 Making the choice to use ABA therapy through AAPSA was the best decision we ever made for our son with Autism.

 Their approach, as their mission states, is state of the science.
 We experienced many drastic positive outcomes.
 Our son, who was 4 at the time, would only eat about 3 or 4 foods.
 Approximately 18 months later, he was up to 30 plus foods.
 ABA therapy applied a positive reinforcement for him so that his learning was error-less and easy.
 As his parents, they also taught us these skills so that we could use them in his everyday life.
-Having a therapist come into our home was easy for us, even with our hectic schedules.
-Our son was able to be in his own natural environment and work on things that pertained to his everyday life.
 We have since taken what we have learned and applied it to our daughter who is 5 years old.
 Even though she has no disability we have been able to generalize the techniques we have learned to our entire household.
-The ABA experience is definitely one we would recommend to any family seeking opportunities for change."
+The ABA experience is definitely one we would recommend to any family seeking opportunities for change.”

 Donna & Brian